 How to Create Tech Packs for Fashion: 7-Step Guide

 If you’re designing clothing for production, a clear and complete tech pack is your best friend.
-It’s the blueprint that bridges the gap between your creative vision and your manufacturer’s execution.
-Without one, even the most thoughtful design can result in costly errors, delays, or quality issues during sampling or production.
+It connects your design concepts with your manufacturer’s execution.

-In this guide, you’ll learn what goes into a tech pack, how to create one step by step, and which tools can help you get it done faster and more accurately.
+In this guide, you’ll learn what goes into a fashion tech pack, how to create one step by step, and which tools can help you get it done faster and more accurately.

 What Is a Tech Pack?

-A tech pack (short for technical package) is a document that explains how a garment should be made.
-It includes everything your manufacturer needs: technical sketches, measurements, fabric details, trims, and notes on construction.
-Think of it as the instruction manual for turning your design into a finished product.
+A tech pack (short for technical package) is a detailed document that explains how a garment should be made.
+It follows a detailed tech pack format, so everything is easy to read and consistent.

 Key Components of a Tech Pack

-Cover page - Basic info like the garment style name, date, season, and contact details for easy reference
+• Cover page – Basic info like the garment style name, date, season, and contact details for easy reference

 How to Create a Tech Pack Step by Step

-Step 1: Create Clear Technical Sketches
+Step #1: Create Clear Technical Sketches

-Start with detailed sketches of the front and back views.
-These are sometimes called flat sketches or fashion flats, and they show the garment without stylization or movement.
+These are often called technical flats, and they show the garment without stylization or movement.
 Keep the lines clean, accurate, and labeled where needed.
+Maintain good image quality so every detail is easy to read.

-Step 2: Build the Specification Sheet (Spec Sheet)
+Step #2: Build the Specification Sheet

 Be specific.
 Instead of writing “cotton,” write “100% organic cotton, 200 GSM, plain weave.”
 This makes sourcing easier for factories and helps maintain consistency in the finished product.